 Cernay or Thann

-9. Between wine and cheese in the Munster Valley
+Between wines and cheeses in the Valley of Munster

 This is a cycling route that allows you to make a nice loop in the Valley of Munster, with very pleasant breaks in villages like Turckheim and Soultzbach-les-bains or to taste wines and cheeses!
 We are really between the mountain and the Wine Road, that allows to discover different facets of Alsace.